Brian Anderson Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the fourth-best in MLB.
+- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fifth in MLB.

-- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.99).
+- The Blue Jays' 3.95 team ERA ranks ninth across all league pitching staffs.

-- Kikuchi (5-2) gets the starting nod for the Blue Jays in his 11th start of the season.
-He has a 4.56 ERA in 51 1/3 innings pitched, with 48 strikeouts.

-- His last appearance came on Wednesday against the Tampa Bay Rays, when the left-hander went five innings, surrendering five earned runs while giving up eight hits.
+- The right-hander's most recent appearance came on Thursday against the Tampa Bay Rays, when he tossed three innings, surrendering four earned runs while giving up three hits.

-- The 31-year-old has put up a 4.56 ERA and 8.4 strikeouts per nine innings across 10 games this season, while giving up a batting average of .279 to his opponents.
+- In 11 games this season, the 25-year-old has put up an ERA of 5.53, with 7.7 strikeouts per nine innings.
+Opponents are hitting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.